amingautam/ExData_Plotting1/README.md

 varies over a 2-day period in February, 2007.

 The four plots that you will need to construct are shown below.

 Download plot1.R, plot2.R, plot3.R , plot4.R  from https://github.com/amingautam/ExData_Plotting1
 into your work directory [which can be located by running getwd()].

+<i><b>Note:</b> you will need to have 'sqldf' & 'datasets' packages installed.</i>

 ### Plot 1
 To construct the plot run the 'plot1.R'

 This will create plot1.png with the dimensions specified in the assignment.

-Here is what the output:
+Here is the output:https://github.com/amingautam/ExData_Plotting1/blob/master/plot1.png

 ### Plot 2
 To construct the plot run the 'plot2.R'

 This will create plot2.png with the dimensions specified in the assignment.

-Here is what the output:
+Here is the output: https://github.com/amingautam/ExData_Plotting1/blob/master/plot2.png

 ### Plot 3
 To construct the plot run the 'plot3.R'

 This will create plot3.png with the dimensions specified in the assignment.

-Here is what the output:
+Here is the output: https://github.com/amingautam/ExData_Plotting1/blob/master/plot3.png

 ### Plot 4
 To construct the plot run the 'plot4.R'

 This will create plot4.png with the dimensions specified in the assignment.

-Here is what the output:
+Here is the output: https://github.com/amingautam/ExData_Plotting1/blob/master/plot4.png